theiagen/bioforklift/docs/interfaces/bigquery/bigquery.md

     **Solution**:
     - Check that DataFrame columns match the schema definition
     - Ensure required fields have values
-    - Look for type mismatches
+    - Look for type mismatches (can be common with ids being Int/Str coming from Terra)

 ??? question "Missing System Values"
     **Problem**: System tracking fields not being updated